microsoft/Product-Recommendations/doc/troubleshooting-and-faq.md

 #### 3. Model training request fails with 400 status codes
 In most cases, a clear error message indicating the issue is returned.
 ![400Withmessage](../images/400withmessage.png)

 In some cases, error message might not point to exact point of error.
 This happens mainly if the body is not properly composed.
-Eg: a boolean parameter has a value other than true/false.
+E.g. a boolean parameter has a value other than true/false.

 ![400Withoutmessage](../images/400withoutmessage.png)